nikhilponnuru/nifty-web-scraper-app/README.md

 Install

-Cherrypy,
-Jinja,
-requests
+*Cherrypy
+*redis
+*Jinja
+*requests

-look into requirements.txt
+look into requirements.txt for exact versions

 to execute-  python serve_requests.py  (make sure directory structure is not distrubed while downloading from here)